 Back at the port and I find myself drinking a girl ‘lemon’ beer and chatting to a Kiwi (New Zealand) woman who now lives and works together with her Greek husband on the island.

 Time to pause and ponder for a moment and appreciate where I am and admire the breathtaking views across the Aegean Sea and the unspoilt island of Thirassia GR – Νησίτης Θηρασίας, before taking in the early rays of the sunset that graces the sky and changes the cliff face to burnt orange.
+Looking to stay in Santorini, you have choice; in fact a choice of more than 1700 accommodation providers offering accommodation for every budget and every occasion.

 Looking back across the sea as the small boat returns us to the ship, I wonder – will a return visit to Santorini present and offer an opportunity to experience more of what this island has to share?